autowarefoundation/autoware/planning/obstacle_avoidance_planner/docs/debug.md

 ## Calculation time

-The `obstacle_avoidance_planner` consists of many functions such as boundaries' width calculation, reference path smoothing, collision-free planning, etc.
+The `obstacle_avoidance_planner` consists of many functions such as boundaries' width calculation, collision-free planning, etc.
 We can see the calculation time for each function as follows.

 ### Raw data